 In August, 2012, section 17 of CVEA's Tariff on Net Metering went into effect.

-The Net Metering program allows a consumer to generate electricity with Eligible Consumer Generation Systems.
-The consumer can utilize these systems to offset energy otherwise purchased from, and sell excess energy to, the Cooperative.
+The Net Metering program allows eligible consumers to connect an approved renewable energy generation system to the CVEA grid.
+The consumer can utilize these systems to offset energy otherwise purchased from, and sell excess energy to, the Cooperative, based on the rules set forth in the Tariff.

-A complete copy of CVEA's tariff can be found by clicking the Tariff link below.
+Before getting started, please review the Application and Interconnection Standards and Net Metering section of the Tariff .
 The Net Metering section begins on pg.
 79 and the current Non-Firm Power Purchase Rate can be found on pg.
 85 of the document.

 Click here for an easy to follow Ruralite Magazine article explaining the Net Metering program.